-Sales enablement is becoming more and more of a common term in organizations big and small.
-But, just as no organization is the same, no definition of the concept of arming sales to succeed is exactly the same.
-Some see sales enablement as a role (or team) within the organization, some see it as the technology that does (or should) power content distribution and management, and some categorize it as a hybrid of the two.
-And, there are many degrees of differences along the spectrum.
+Sales enablement is becoming more of a common term in organizations big and small.
+But just as no organization is the same, no definition of sales enablement is exactly the same.
+Some see sales enablement as a role or team, some see it as the technology that powers content distribution and management, and some categorize it as a hybrid of the two — with many degrees of difference along the spectrum.

 At Highspot, we define sales enablement as a strategic, ongoing process that equips sales teams to have consistently effective engagements with prospects and customers throughout the buyer’s journey.
-In other words, it’s the teams, tools, and technology used in the ongoing quest to help sales close more deals, faster.
-For what it’s worth, the teams that “do” sales enablement may not have the term in their titles—it could be the marketing team, a dedicated sales enablement team, or even members of the sales team itself who are most involved in activities and deliverables to empower sales.
+In other words, it’s the teams, tools, and technology used in the ongoing quest to help sales close more deals faster.
+Sometimes, the teams that do sales enablement don’t even have the term in their titles — it could be the marketing team, a dedicated sales enablement team, or the sales team itself that are most involved in activities and deliverables that empower sales.

 Sales Enablement in Action

-With a large global sales organization, Red Hat aligned itself around reducing the amount of solutions its teams were required to access in an effort to provide more selling time and less “searching time” for its reps.
-Red Hat now uses Highspot as the single source that provides access to all its relevant sales and marketing content—more than 3,000 pieces in total—as well as turnkey analytics for identifying the impact of specific content on sales conversions.
-The solution is integrated with Salesforce and all the content is available within the CRM system as well as in the standalone desktop and mobile environment, giving sales more choice and flexibility to engage in the best ways for their unique workstyles.
-With a clear readiness plan that included in-region and online training, Red Hat ensured the success of its platform from launch day forward, and continues to see top-line revenue impact as a result.
+With a large global sales organization, Red Hat improved team alignment by reducing the amount of solutions required to access sales content in an effort to provide more selling time and cut down on “searching time” for its reps.
+Red Hat now uses Highspot as the single source that provides access to all its relevant sales and marketing content — more than 3,000 pieces in total — as well as turnkey analytics for identifying the impact of specific content on sales conversions.
+The Highspot solution integrates with Salesforce, and all of the content is available within the CRM as well as in the standalone desktop and mobile environment to give sales more choice and flexibility to engage buyers according to their unique work styles.
+With a clear readiness plan that includes in-region and online training, Red Hat set itself up for success from launch day and beyond and continues to see top-line revenue impact as a result.

-Sales enablement at Concur isn’t just about demand generation and lead hand-offs mid-funnel, it goes all the way through to the sale, where marketers feel it’s their job to “make sales smart and keep them smart.”
-Concur chose the Highspot sales enablement solution for its machine learning, flexible content organization, and a modern design that is easy-to-use and drives fast user adoption.
-For content publishers, having all the content in a single repository greatly simplifies management, tracking, version control and content mapping to the buyer lifecycle, helping its 1000+ sales reps stay up-to-date and find the right content at the right time.
-By aligning the organization around the objectives of moving to a platform, and then continuing to promote and advocate for its use, Concur consistently sees a 95% adoption rate by its reps—which means an estimated four hours per week per rep saved.
+Sales enablement at SAP Concur isn’t just about demand generation and lead hand-offs mid-funnel — it goes all the way through to the sale, where marketers feel like it’s their job to “make sales reps smart and keep them smart.”
+SAP Concur chose the Highspot sales enablement solution for its machine learning, flexible content organization, and modern design that is easy-to-use and drives fast user adoption.
+For content publishers, having all the content in a single repository greatly simplifies management, tracking, version control and content mapping to the buyer lifecycle, helping its 1,000+ sales reps stay up-to-date and find the right content at the right time.
+By focusing the organization on the objective of moving to a new platform, and then continuing to promote and advocate for its use, SAP Concur consistently sees a 95% adoption rate by its reps — which means an estimated four hours per week per rep saved.

 After hundreds of platform deployments, we’ve identified and isolated the principles that are sure to lead to sales enablement success.
-You can read them here, or drop us a line.
+You can read our Definitive Guide to Sales Enablement or drop us a line anytime.
 We’re always happy to chat.